A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 And if you use AI, computing resources, I don’t care.

-Debuggers are excelent way to find a bug or get in touch with your program.
+Debuggers are excellent way to find a bug or get in touch with your program.

 Test suits are great to prevent stupid mistakes.